Lydia Y. Nichols

-Lydia Y. Nichols is an American writer, specifically focusing on race, culture and the environment.
+Lydia Y. Nichols (born November 29, 1992) is an American writer, specifically focusing on race, culture and the environment.
 She currently works as the Chief Cultural Columnist for BayouBrief.com, a public interest news source in Louisiana.

 Early life and education

-Nichols was born on November 29, 1992 and grew up in New Orleans, Louisiana.
+Nichols was born on November 29, 1992, and grew up in New Orleans, Louisiana.
 She attended Loyola University New Orleans from 2010 to 2013, where she graduated with a Bachelor of Arts in English Language and Literature.

 Work history

 Nichols first worked as a curator and production manager at Exhibit Be in New Orleans from June 2014 to April 2015, after graduating from Loyola University New Orleans.
 In this role, she coordinated a large open air exhibition with the work of over 50 artists.
 She also managed relationships with artists and volunteers, along with budget, logistics and educational programs.

 In April 2015, she began working as an independent contractor.
 In this role, she consults arts organizations and other "culturally engaged foundations" to create programs and research cultural trends in certain areas.
 She continues her work as an independent contractor to this day.
-Nichols then held the position of Gallery Manager at Gallery Josephine in Martha's Vineyard, Massachusetts from May to September in 2016.
+Nichols then held the position of Gallery Manager at Gallery Josephine in Martha's Vineyard, Massachusetts, from May to September in 2016.
 She managed programs and exhibitions for the summer season as part of her duties in this role.
 She served as the manager of public programs at Prospect New Orleans, a citywide art triennial with over ten years of history.
 She worked with her team to develop public programs in this role from April 2017 to September 2017.